The Ten Commandments of IT Cert Prep

 9. Thou shalt score 95% or better – By scoring consistently at 95% or higher in certification mode at the CertBlaster exams (without memorization, see above) you will know you are ready for the test.

-10. Thou shalt be ready – On exam, day leave extra early, do whatever it takes to get you (somewhat) relaxed, and bring two forms of ID of which one should be a photo ID.
+10. Thou shalt be ready – On exam, day leave extra early, do whatever it takes to get you (somewhat) relaxed, and bring two forms of ID one of which should be with a photo ID.